-In 2005 our Founder, Sophie Humphreys, was leading the child protection service at the Homerton Hospital in Hackney and saw first-hand the damaging consequence to children and their families of a cycle that resulted in the same women presenting pregnant year after year in circumstances that resulted in their child needing to be removed each time.
+In 2005, one of our co-founders, Sophie Humphreys, was leading the child protection service at the Homerton Hospital in Hackney and saw first-hand the damaging consequence to children and their families of a cycle that resulted in the same women presenting pregnant year after year in circumstances that resulted in their child needing to be removed each time.

 The feasibility study identified 49 individual women in Hackney who had already experienced the removal of 205 of their children and remained in circumstances that suggested this pattern was likely to continue.
 The study also identified a high prevalence of complex and co-existing risk factors for removal of children including domestic violence (71%), drug and alcohol addiction (98%), homelessness (51%), care experienced (49%) and criminal justice involvement (35%).